-

 You must write to us and request the change.
 Any changes will be subject to re-assessment of income and consideration of the reason(s) for the change.
 There are fees associated with a change of this nature.

 You can send us your new bank details using a Direct Debit Mandate form.
-You can find this form here.

 You can request a copy by letter, telephone call or email.
 Your most recent mortgage statement will be sent out to you, free of charge, on annual basis; any additional copies of this or previous statements can be requested at a cost of £20 per statement.